RubenSab/Z16-ISA-emulator/README.md

 div O, O, O -> triggers exit code 0x8000: Custom I/O exit code 0x8000. comp O, O, O -> triggers exit code 0x9000: Custom I/O exit code 0x9000.
 ```
+### `piu` immediate fields

+*Reminder: the immediate field of `piu` and other RI-type instructions can be a signed value in [-128, 127], so the Peripheral Interface Unit commands can only have codes in this range*.

+#### Outputs
+1. use Console device to print the register content as an ascii character.
+2. use Console device to print the register content in base 2.
+10. use Console device to print the register content in base 10.
+16. use Console device to print the register content in base 16.

+#### Inputs (add minus before code)
+1. use Console device to input an ascii character to the register.
+2. use Console device to input a base 2 number to the register.
+10. use Console device to input a base 10 number to the register.
+16. use Console device to input a base 16 number to the register.

+#### Overwrites
+42. use RandomNumberGenerator to overwrite the register to a random number in the interval with bounds 0 (included) and register content (included) as a signed integer.

 # Zedecim Assembly syntax